darrenldl/docfd/README.md

 <details>
 <summary>
-You want a standalone TUI search tool that allows you to immediately start searching without any complicated setup.
+You want a standalone, offline TUI search tool that allows you to immediately start searching without any complicated setup.

-No need to spin up a server and is also completely offline.
-You are interested in ad hoc searches and just want to run a command to get going
 </summary>

-Docfd
-Docfd only starts indexing the current directory or specified directories/files upon start.
+Docfd only starts processing the current directory or specified directories/files upon start.
-Files are hashed to check whether they have been indexed yet.
+Hashing is used to pick out files that have not been indexed yet.

 There is no need to wait for a background indexer to refresh before you get up-to-date results.
 </details>